Seventeen (South Korean band): 2017–2020: Teen, Age, Japanese debut and An Ode

 Seventeen officially debuted in Japan on May 30 with their first Japanese EP We Make You.
 They released their fifth Korean EP You Make My Day on July 16, with the lead single "Oh My!".
 The EP became the group's first to be certified platinum domestically.
 Promotions for the album took place in between the Ideal Cut tour concerts in Seoul and the tour concerts in other countries.

 Seventeen released their sixth EP You Made My Dawn on January 21, 2019.
 The lead single "Home" won ten trophies on weekly music shows, including at least one win on each program.
 On May 29, Seventeen released their first Japanese single album, "Happy Ending", which peaked at number one on the Oricon Daily Singles Chart and was certified platinum by the Recording Industry Association of Japan (RIAJ).
 On June 24, Seventeen announced the Ode to You World Tour, with stops in Asia, North America, and Europe, although the last leg of the tour was cancelled due to the COVID-19 pandemic in 2020.
 Seventeen released the digital single "Hit" on August 5, ahead of their third studio album An Ode on September 16.
-The album sold 700,000 copies in its first week and won the group their first Daesang (grand prize) for Album of the Year.
+The album sold 700,000 copies in its first week and won the group their first daesang (grand prize) for Album of the Year.
 It was also named the best K-pop album of the year by Billboard.

-2020–2021: Contract renewal and "Power of Love" project
+2020–2021: First contract renewal and "Power of Love" project

 On April 1, 2020, Seventeen released their second Japanese single "Fallin' Flower", which debuted atop on the Oricon Daily Singles Chart and sold more than 400,000 copies in its first week, securing first place on the Billboard Japan Hot 100 Chart.
 On May 13, Seventeen released the first installment of Hit The Road, a documentary series on their YouTube channel following the group behind the scenes of their Ode to You tour.